-While it may not be peak bush fire season, Lung Foundation Australia is warning people to look after themselves and be aware of extra pollutants in the air as smoke descends on Sydney, following days of hazard reduction burning.
+Due to the bush fires in Queensland and New South Wales, Lung Foundation Australia is warning people to look after themselves and be aware of extra pollutants in the air.

 Bush fires remain a threat in Australia all year round and controlled burning may be necessary in preparation for bush fire season, so it’s important people remain aware and vigilant of the risks to their lung health, and what they can do to protect themselves.